openhive-network/HAfAH/src/hive_fork/Readme.md

 # HIVE_FORK
 SQL Scripts which all together create an extension to support Hive Forks

+## Installation
+It is possible to install the extension in two forms - as a regular postgres extension or as a simple set of tables and functions
+### Install extension
+1. create somwhere on a filesystem directory `build` and change terminal directory to it
+2. `cmake <path to root of the project psql_tools>`
+3. `make extension.hive_fork`
+4. `make install`

+The extension will be installed in the directory `<postgres_shareddir>/extension`.

+To start using extension in a database execute postgres command: `CREATE EXTENSION hive_fork`
+### Execute sql scripts on Your database in given order:
+1. context_rewind/data_schema.sql
+1. context_rewind/event_triggers.sql
+1. context_rewind/register_table.sql
+1. context_rewind/detach_table.sql
+1. context_rewind/back_from_fork.sql
+1. context_rewind/irreversible.sql
+1. context_rewind/rewind_api.sql
+1. events_queue.sql
+1. forks.sql
+1. app_context.sql
+1. irreversible_blocks.sql
+1. reversible_blocks.sql
+1. blocks_views_for_contexts.sql
+1. hived_api_impl.sql
+1. hived_api.sql
+1. app_api.sql

+An example of script execution: `psql -d my_db_name -a -f  context_rewind/data_schema.sql`

+If the order of files is incorrect in documentation please look at file `src/hive_fork/CMakeLists.txt`

 ## Architecture
 All elements of the extension are placed in 'hive' schema

 The postgres extension is written in events source architecture style.
-It means that during live syncing hived only schedules events, and then application procces them at his own pace.
+It means that during live syncing hived only schedules events, and then applicationx proccess them at their own pace.

 It is possible to have multiple applications which process blocks independent on each other.

 Blocks data are stored in two separated, but similar tables for irreversible and potentialy reversible blocks.

-An Application groups its tables into named contexts (context are named only with alphanumerical characters).
-Each contexts holds information about its processed events and a fork which is now processed.
-These two pice of information are enaugh to create views which presents combined irreversible and reversible blocks data.
+An Application groups its tables into named contexts (context are named only with alphanumerical characters + underscore).
+Each contexts holds information about its processed events, blocks and a fork which is now processed.
+These pice of information are enaugh to create views which presents combined irreversible and reversible blocks data.
 Each of the views has name started from 'hive.{context_name}_'
 ### Overview of hive_fork and its relations with applications and hived
 ![alt text](./doc/evq_c3.png )